mbsbahru/mbsbahru.github.io/projects/barunastra_roboboat.md

 ---
-title: Object Detection and Communication for Roboboat 2016 Challenge
+title: Object Detection and Communication for 9th International Roboboat Competition (2016)
 ---

-## Object Detection and Communication for Roboboat 2016 Challenge (2016)

 *9th International Roboboat Competition - self-directed project at Barunastra Roboboat ITS.*